Google Ads Training for Dropshippers: The Ecom Lab System

 Dropshipping Google Ads has a specific problem that most training does not address.

-The generic Google Ads training on YouTube and in paid courses is built for the average case - branded product stores with consistent margins, clean supplier data, and normal Merchant Center approval rates.
+The generic Google Ads training on YouTube and in paid courses is built for the average case.
+Think branded product stores with consistent margins, clean supplier data, and normal Merchant Center approval rates.
 It covers campaign structure and bid strategy as if the feed is always clean and GMC is always compliant.

 Dropshipping is none of those things.

 Supplier product data comes in messy.
 GMC disapproval rates are higher in many dropshipping niches.
 Margins are tighter, so the PMax structure needs to be more precise.
-And the launch dynamics are different - dropshipping operators need to get to conversion data fast, test multiple products simultaneously, and kill what does not work before it burns budget.
+And the launch dynamics are different.
+Dropshipping operators need to get to conversion data fast, test multiple products at once, and kill what does not work before it burns budget.

 Google Ads eCom Lab on Skool is the free Google Ads training built for operators who run dropshipping stores.
 The curriculum covers the dropshipping-specific playbook.
-The community inside has 300+ dropshipping operators who have worked through the same problems.
+The community inside has 1,200+ operators who have worked through the same problems.

 Cost